 For specific help, say, about installation, for example, you can pass the parameter below to show that piece of help.

 3. List of Installed and Available Packages

 The dnf list command gives you the list of installed and available packages.
 A little caution.
-This command may take some to execute, depending on your system state, and internet connection.
-Because it fetches the metadata from server.
+Depending on your system state and internet connection, this command may take some time to execute.
+Because it fetches the metadata from the server.

 If you want a more specific list, you can use the available or installed switch to filter out the list.
 See below.

 For the installed list, use the below command.

 4. Repository list using DNF

 Sometimes you want to see the list of enabled repositories in your Linux systems.
 With the

 So, this command gives you all the enabled repo.
 If you want the disabled ones as well, try below command.